mattcristal/mattcristal/README.md

 ### Hi there 👋

-I'm Matteo, a **Data Engineer** with a passion for Python.
-Currently experimenting with Rust 🦀
+I'm Matteo, a **Data Engineer** with a passion for Python 🐍

+Currently, I am experimenting with Rust 🦀

 I am from 🇮🇹 and currently based in 🇳🇱